Maths at KWPS

 Fluency & Practice: Fluency is developed through: daily retrieval practice, regular use of online platforms and targeted interventions where needed.

-Inclusive/Adaptive Practice: All pupils access the maths curriculum.
+Inclusive/Adaptive Practice: Quality First Teaching and Maths Mastery are teaching and learning approaches that we use within a whole class teaching approach.
+We believe all children have the potential to succeed, and they should therefore have access to the same curriculum content.
+All pupils access the maths curriculum.
 Lessons are adapted and scaffolded to support all learners, while challenge is provided to deepen understanding for those working at greater depth.

 The Intent of our Maths Curriculum